Do Cats Understand Words? All You Need To Know

 Cats can identify their names and even their owner’s voices.
 But they can’t understand what you’re saying to them.
 However, if you match your word with any situation, then the word may signal the situation and is understandable by your cat.

-Moreover, cats can’t understand any specific language because they lack the mental vocalisations that humans have.
+Moreover, cats can’t understand any specific language because they lack the mental vocalizations that humans have.
 Still, they can respond to human sounds and are adapted to them.
-Like dogs and other pets, they can recognise particular words and behaviours if it’s performed consistently.
+Like dogs and other pets, they can recognize particular words and behaviors if it’s performed consistently.

 Find Out: What Do Cats See When They Look at Humans?